LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/GettingStarted/3-Integrations.md

 indicator: both
 ---

-Many use cases will require an integration with an API to send and receive data.
-Following the "billing" use case, we are going to add an integration to check a user’s account balance.
+Many use cases require integration with an API to send and receive data.
+Following the "billing" use case, in this tutorial you add an integration to check a user’s account balance.

 {: .important}
-This is an example API that will return random balance data for a given account and email address.
+This tutorial uses an example API that returns random balance data when given an account number and email address.

-### Step 8: Create Billing API Integration
+### Step 8: Create a Billing API integration

 Go back to the automation you created in Conversation Builder.
 Along the top of the workspace, click on Integrations.